Bhavik-punmiya/Decentrix-AI-ETH-Online-2024/add_knowledge_base/README.md

 # Knowledge Base Ingestion

-The RAG (Retrieval-Augmented Generation) Knowledge Base Script is designed to automate the process of ingesting documents into a knowledge base, converting them into a vectorized format, and storing this information on the Galadriel chain.
-This script simplifies the process of creating a decentralized, blockchain-based knowledge base that can be queried and utilized by AI models for enhanced information retrieval and decision-making processes.

-## Features

-- **Document Ingestion:** Automatically ingest multiple documents from a specified directory.
-- **Vectorization:** Convert textual information into a vector format suitable for AI models.
-- **Blockchain Integration:** Seamlessly integrates with the Galadriel L1 chain, leveraging its Oracle system for decentralized storage and retrieval.
-- **IPFS Support:** Uses IPFS (InterPlanetary File System) for secure and distributed document storage.
+The Knowledge Base Ingestion script is a Python tool that allows you to upload and index documents on the Galadriel L1 chain.
+The script processes a batch of documents, uploads them to IPFS, and requests indexing on the Galadriel L1 chain.
+The indexed collection can be queried using the provided CID (Content Identifier).
+This serves as the knowledge base for the Dedicated Agents used in the dapp.

 ## Prerequisites